 12 Best Moisturizers for Dry Skin

-There are many products claiming to moisturize the skin but contain harmful chemicals, preservatives, fragrance oils, carcinogenics and parabens.
-These can act as a detergent on the skin, stripping the skin of its natural oils.
+Many commercial products contain ingredients that make dry skin worse.
 Alcohol in scented lotions for example, may smell nice, but dries skin out further.
 Dyes and sulfates irritate the skin, and lead to redness and itching.

 The claims say they are good for dry skin, but which ones actually nourish and replenish the skin?